RESTATED BYLAWS OF THE COLORADO SPRINGS POLICE PROTECTIVE ASSOCIATION, INC.

 Section 13: Voting shall be by a show of hands, or by voice vote, or electronic ballot, unless a member requests a secret ballot, or a secret ballot is deemed appropriate by the Association’s Board of Directors.

 Section 14: Associate Members and Retiree Members of the Association shall not vote in the affairs of the Association, nor shall they be eligible to be elected.
 Retirees may have a representative appointed to a position on the Association’s Board of Directors.

 Section 15: Except as otherwise expressly provided in these By-laws or as otherwise required by Colorado law, a simple majority of the Active Membership voting shall decide all elections of the Association.
 Where more than two (2) persons are seeking an office of the Association or at-large seat, in the case of a tie, the board shall select a winner from the 2 candidates.

 Section 16: All meetings of the active membership shall be conducted according to the previsions of Robert’s Rules of Order except where noted herein to the contrary.

 Section 17: No member, unless expressly given authority from the Board of Directors to do so, shall represent the Association or present themselves as speaking on behalf of the Association in any affairs or events.

 Section 1: The business and affairs of the Association shall be managed by its Board of Directors, except as otherwise provided in the Colorado Nonprofit Corporation Act, the articles of incorporation, or these bylaws.
-The Board of Directors shall consist of the elected officers of the Association, (the President, Vice-President, Secretary, Treasurer, and Sergeant-at-Arms) and the elected At-Large Board Members.
+The Board of Directors shall consist of the elected officers of the Association, which comprises the Executive Committee (President, Vice-President, Secretary, Treasurer, and Sergeant-at-Arms) and the elected At-Large Board Members.